wooptimized/wooptimized.github.io/docs.md

 All theme appearance options can be found in `Appearance > Customize`.

-As of the theme by default uses Elementor page build, you can modify home page and other pages appearance using Elementor page builder itself.
+As of the theme by default uses Elementor page builder, you can modify home page and other pages appearance using Elementor page builder itself.

 ## How to get WOOptimized child theme?

 If you want to make advanced code changes to the theme, the best way to do it is using a child theme.

-If you used the theme setup wizard, then you should have a child theme installed and activated automatically already.
+If you used the theme setup wizard, then you should already have a child theme installed and activated automatically.

 ## How to update WOOptimized theme?

-As suggested in `After importing WOOptimized demo content` section, you should already have correctly setup Envato Market plugin, which provides automatic theme updates.
+As suggested in `After importing WOOptimized demo content` section, you should already have a correctly setup Envato Market plugin which provides an automatic theme updates.

 Once an automatic theme update is available, go to `Appearance > Themes` and click `Update Now` button on WOOptimized theme.

 If you prefer not to use Envato Market plugin, then you should check for available updates manually on ThemeForest website.

-To check what theme version you are using, go to `Appearance > Themes`.
+To check what theme version you are using, go to `Appearance > Themes` and check WOOptimized theme version.